What Makes a Great

 If an outdoor misting fan uses a pump to create a very fine, effective mist, you can be pretty sure it will be mentioned in the product description, and it will be reflected in the price.
 If a fan’s product description doesn’t mention a pump or tell you the water pressure, you should assume it works with low water pressure and provides a lower degree of evaporative cooling.

-Your best assurance of the most effective mist cooling is a misting fan’s use of a mid- or high-pressure pump.
+Your best assurance of the most effective mist cooling is a misting fan’s use of a high-pressure pump.

 People sometimes want to avoid the use of a pump.
 Pumps add to the cost, weight, and noise of outdoor misting fans and require some maintenance.
 But because they increase the mist’s cooling ability so dramatically, many people want a pump once they understand how it impacts the quality of the mist.

-To use multiple fans you may need a pump.
+To use multiple fans, expect to need a pump.
 The water to EACH fan needs enough pressure to push the water up through the lines and out the nozzles.
-Dividing the water from one source to supply multiple fans can lower the water pressure to each fan.
-If you don’t want the water dripping out of the nozzles, it might be a good idea to get a mid or high pressure pump, lines, and nozzles.
+Dividing the water from one source to supply multiple fans lowers the water pressure to each fan.
+If you don’t want the water dripping out of the nozzles, it might be a good idea to get a mid- or high-pressure pump, lines, and nozzles.
 A high pressure pump of 1000 psi would divide the pressure among several fans without a crippling drop in pressure.

 To learn more about pumps that work with misting systems, visit our section on misting pumps.

 - Flush out the water lines before the first use.
 This will get rid of any debris that could clog the nozzles before you ever use the fan.

 - Set up the fan in an area where any puddling or wet mist won’t cause any damage.

 - Set a standing fan up on a level, even surface in a location where it won’t get tipped over.
 Be sure nothing obstructs the airflow.